Euchites: Teachings

 Messalians taught that once a person experienced the essence of God they were freed from moral obligations or ecclesiastical discipline.
 They had male and female teachers, the "perfecti", whom they honored more than the clergy.
-The condemnation of the sect by St John Damascene and Timothy, priest of Constantinople, expressed the view that the sect espoused a sort of mystical materialism.
-Their critics also accused them of incest, cannibalism and "debauchery" (in Armenia their name came to mean "filthy") but scholars reject these claims.
+The condemnation of the sect by John Damascene and Timothy of Constantinople expressed the view that the sect espoused a sort of mystical materialism.
+Their critics also accused them of incest, cannibalism and "debauchery" (in Armenia, their name came to mean "filthy") but scholars reject these claims.

+In Mandaean texts

+Gelbert (2013, 2023) suggests that in the Ginza Rabba (Right Ginza 9.1), the Mandaic term minunaiia ("Mnunaeans" or "Minunaeans") is actually a reference to the Messalians or Euchites.